SilasMarvin/wasmind/LLM.md

 ### Comment Quality Guidelines

-When working on the Hive codebase, follow these principles for writing valuable comments:
+When working on the Wasmind codebase, follow these principles for writing valuable comments:

 #### What TO Comment
 - **Why, not what**: Explain the reasoning behind non-obvious code decisions